-Buick pays for scheduled maintenance on the Encore for 2 years and 24,000 miles.
-Buick will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+Buick pays for the first scheduled maintenance on the Encore.
+Buick will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Infiniti doesn’t pay scheduled maintenance for the QX30.

 There are almost 10 times as many Buick dealers as there are Infiniti dealers, which makes it much easier should you ever need service under the Encore’s warranty.